nlnwa/research-services/index.md

         <li>11:45 - 12:30: Wrap-up and discussion</li>
     </ul>
 </details>

+## Services
+Our services for research is currently in development.
+And you will be the very first outside of the National Library to test it!

+We can't guarantee that everything work as expected.
+There might be bugs, or some server hickup along the road.
+But we are eager to gain experience about its current value for scholars, and to learn more about how we can support the research community and solve the question of access.

 These pages contains documentation of the services, with how-to-guides and explanation of the different tools and services we offer at the moment.
 - **SolrWayback** - *free-text search, analytical tools and data export*